KnowledgeMC/topchef/README.md

 [Check out the site!](https://powerful-ravine-52199.herokuapp.com/)

 ###Description:
 Welcome to the Unofficial Top Chef Kitchen!
 This site is a directory of all the winning chefs from the hit TV show [Top Chef](http://www.bravotv.com/top-chef).
-Visitors to the site can read all abotu their favorite chefs in the Bio section and find links to the chefs' restuarants, their Yelp pages, and their Instagram feeds.
+Visitors to the site can read all about their favorite chefs in the Bio section and find links to the chefs' restaurants, their Yelp pages, and their Instagram feeds.

 ###Technologies Used:
 * HTML